muhammed-afsal-ch/flightboard/README.md

 ```

 This will automatically:
+1. Run the full CI test suite
-- Build and publish Docker images to GHCR
+2. Build multi-architecture Docker images (only if CI passes)
+3. Publish images to GitHub Container Registry
-- Create a GitHub release
+4. Create a GitHub release with changelog
-- Tag images with version numbers and `latest`
+5. Tag images with semantic version numbers and `latest`

+**Note**: The Docker publish workflow will only proceed if all CI tests pass successfully.

 ## Project Structure